x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/public-folders.md

 - Outlook on the web (formerly known as Outlook Web App) for Exchange 2016 or later

-- Supported versions of Outlook for [Exchange 2016](../../plan-and-deploy/system-requirements-2016.md#supported-clients-with-latest-updates) and [Exchange 2019](../../plan-and-deploy/system-requirements.md#supported-clients).
+- Supported versions of Outlook for [Exchange Server](../../plan-and-deploy/system-requirements.md).

 - Outlook for Mac 2016 and Outlook for Mac for Office 365.